Rounding near-optimal quantum strategies for nonlocal games to strategies using maximally entangled states: Near-optimal quantum strategies and nonlocal game algebras

-It follows that equation \eqref{eqn:badterm} is $0$ because each subset $S\subseteq [n]$ is in bijection with its complementary subset $S^c=[n]\setminus S$, and so by equation \eqref{eqn:miracle} each term with an $S$ product cancels out with the term for $S^c$ product.
+Recalling that the rule predicate relation shows $\prod_{a\in \mcO}{z_{a}^{i}}=-1$, we observe that for any $S\subseteq [n]$, by recalling that each ${z_a^i}^2=1$ by the self-adjoint unitary relations.
+It follows that \cref{eqn:badterm} is $0$ because each subset $S\subseteq [n]$ is in bijection with its complementary subset $S^c=[n]\setminus S$, and so by equation \cref{eqn:miracle} each term with an $S$ product cancels out with the term for $S^c$ product.